OpenCilk/www.opencilk.org/src/doc/users-guide/build-opencilk-from-source.md

 You can run the OpenCilk C compiler out of its build tree, adding `/bin/clang` to the build directory name.
-Similarly, add `/bin/clang++` for the OpenCilk C++ compiler.
+Similarly, add `/bin/clang++` to the build-directory path to run the OpenCilk C++ compiler.

-Running on x86, you must have a chip with Intel's Advanced Vector Instructions (AVX).
+To run on x86, you must have a chip with Intel's Advanced Vector Instructions (AVX).
 This includes Sandy Bridge and newer Intel processors (released starting in 2011), and Steamroller and newer AMD processors (released starting in 2014).